-Lao PDR is a source, and to a lesser extent, a transit and destination country for women, children, and men who are subjected to sex trafficking and forced labour.
+Lao PDR is a source, and to a lesser extent, a transit and destination country for women, children, and men who are subjected to human trafficking and forced labour.
 Victims of trafficking often are migrants seeking work outside the country, sometimes with the assistance of brokers who charge high fees, who encounter conditions of labour or sexual exploitation after arriving in destination countries, most often Thailand.
 Many victims, particularly women and girls, are exploited in Thailand’s commercial sex trade and in forced labour in domestic service, factories, or agricultural industries.
 Lao men and boys are victims of forced labour in Thailand in the fishing, construction, and agricultural industries such as duck farms.
 A small number of women and girls from Laos are sold as brides in China and South Korea and subsequently subjected to sex trafficking.

 Child Labour in Lao PDR

 In 2010, a national survey estimated 178.014 children in Lao PDR were engaged in child labour.
 Most of them come from rural areas, and 2 out of 3 were engaged in hazardous child labour.
 They are working in dangerous or unhealthy conditions that could result in disability, injuries and even death.